-If you get married after you've started receiving your Annuity Plan benefit, you may not change your form of payment to provide a husband and wife benefit for your new spouse.
+If you get married after you have started receiving your Annuity Plan benefit, you may not change your form of payment to provide a Joint and Survivor annuity for your new spouse.
 The payment option that you elected will remain in effect for the rest of your life.